jdvalera/Udacity-Full-Stack/Project5/README.md

 ### Firewall Configuration

-1. Configure the Uncomplicated Firewall (UFW) to allow all outgoing connections and only allow connections for SSH, HTTP and UDP.
+1. Configure the Uncomplicated Firewall (UFW) to allow all outgoing connections and only allow connections for SSH, HTTP and NTP.
 2. Check Firewall status
   - Use `sudo ufw status` to see if Firewall is inactive or not.
 3. Configure the Firewall to deny all incoming by default